SuLab/DrugMechDB/pages/CurationGuide.md

 ### Is case sensitivity important?

-Case sensitivity is important only in Node Names.
+Case sensitivity is important in Node Names and Node Labels.
 In all other fields, case sensitivity will be normalized to the standard within `indication_paths.yaml` after new additions are submitted via pull request.

 ### What should I annotate for General Bacterial Infections?
 UniProt identifiers are species specific!